dariocodes/ARW-Rate-Finder/README.md

 install exiftool on your device

+1. Download main.py and store somewhere
-1. Go to terminal (navigate to directory with python file)
+2. Go to terminal (navigate to directory with python file)
-2. run $ python3 main.py
+3. run $ python3 main.py
-3. enter pathname from where you would like to process (eg: /Volume/SD/DCIM/100MSDCF)
+4. enter pathname from where you would like to process (eg: /Volume/SD/DCIM/100MSDCF)
-4. enter pathname to where you would like to process (eg: output)
+5. enter pathname to where you would like to process (eg: output)

 dependency to install: https://exiftool.org/